getodk/collect/README.md

 }
 ```

-If you dont' want to copy the Javarosa source tree you can use jar file:
+If you dont' want to copy the Javarosa source tree you can use a jar file:

 - In JavaRosa
 	- Change version in build.gradle